umbraco/UmbracoDocs/Reference/Routing/custom-controllers.md

 `/products/superfancyproduct/?altTemplate=ProductAmpPage`

-would request the Super Fancy Product page but force it to be loaded with the ProductAmpPage template, this can be simplified further:
+This would request the 'Super Fancy Product' page but force it to be loaded with the 'ProductAmpPage template'.
+This can be simplified further:

 `/products/superfancyproduct/ProductAmpPage/`